dcaton/Hubitat/QolSysIQPanel/README.md

 If partitions are not enabled, the only the attributes ending in "_0" will be present.

-- Alarm_Mode_Partition_0
+- Alarm_Mode_Partition_0  (and if partitions enabled, _1, _2, _3)
-- Alarm_Mode_Partition_1
-- Alarm_Mode_Partition_2
-- Alarm_Mode_Partition_3

-    Arming, disarming or tripping the alarm system will cause one of the "Alarm_Mode_Partition_x" attributes in the parent driver to change to one of the following enum values:
+    Arming, disarming or tripping the alarm system will cause one of these attributes to change to one of the following enum values:

     - DISARM
     - ARM_STAY